Congo says kills rebels, gains ground in drive to crush insurgency

-KINSHASA (Reuters) - The Congolese army has killed at least 10 rebel fighters and captured territory, weapons and men during its latest campaign to stamp out an insurgency in the east of the country, the government spokesman said on Sunday.
+KINSHASA, March 1 (Reuters) - The Congolese army has killed seven rebel fighters and captured territory, weapons and men since the start of its campaign to stamp out an insurgency in the east of the country, the government spokesman said on Sunday.

-Seven rebel fighters have been killed in fighting near the town of Tongo in North Kivu province since Saturday and a government soldier was also killed there, spokesman Lambert Mende told Reuters.

-The push began last week in North and South Kivu against the Democratic Forces for the Liberation of Rwanda -- a force at the heart of two decades of conflict in the region that borders Rwanda, Burundi and Uganda, he said.
+One soldier has been killed since the push began last week in North and South Kivu against the Democratic Forces for the Liberation of Rwanda, a force central to two decades of conflict in region that borders Rwanda, Burundi and Uganda, he said.

 “They (the rebels) are being chased.
-They are abandoning the majority of their arms,” spokesman Lambert Mende told Reuters.
+They are abandoning the majority of their arms.
+They are less dangerous than when they are living in their usual sites,” spokesman Lambert Mende told Reuters.

 The rebel force of an estimated 1,400 fighters includes some former soldiers and militiamen responsible for Rwanda’s 1994 genocide.